Azure/azure-powershell/src/Sql/Sql/help/New-AzSqlInstance.md

 ZoneRedundant            : true
 ```

-This command creates a new instance with external administrator properties and azure active directory only authentication enabled.
+This command creates a new instance with external administrator properties and Microsoft Entra-only authentication enabled.

 ### Example 9: Create a new instance with TDE CMK
 ```powershell